 I recently published a piece on post-tension slabs, which is more used in new construction, however it’s not the most common type across existing homes in the South Bay.
 While basements are not often found in the South Bay, crawlspaces are.
-You’re most likely to encounter raised perimeter, also called post and pier, foundations.
+You’re most likely to encounter raised foundation, known as perimeter or raised perimeter, also called post and pier, foundations.

 This type of foundation is usually only raised around 1-1/2’ – 2’ high, one or two stair steps above ground level.
 Much taller would make a top-heaviness that becomes less stable against seismic force.